 Now that you’re up to date with all things BLACKPINK, it’s time to meet the members!

 Born as Kim Ji Soo on January 3, 1995 in Seoul, South Korea this makes Jisoo the oldest member of the group.
 This is ironic as she is actually the youngest out of her siblings (Jisoo has 1 older brother and 1 older sister).
-Jisoo is positioned as one of the two main vocalists within the group.
+Jisoo is positioned as the lead vocalist within the group.
 Although she is the only member of the group who is not fluent in English, she can speak – aside from Korean – Japanese, and basic Chinese, as well as being able to understand English very well but is just shy when it comes to speaking.

 Jisoo had trained with YG for 5 years before debuting with BLACKPINK.
 During her trainee days, she had been featured in multiple commercial films (CFs), music videos, and the Korean drama ‘Producers’.
 She’s basically a jack of all trades!